lyfar/awa-docs/docs/features/master-analytics-v0-3.md

 ## Requirements
 - **Acceptance criteria**
-  - GIVEN a master session ends WHEN ingestion runs THEN dashboards update within 15 minutes with attendance, reactions, and AU metrics.
+  - GIVEN a master session ends WHEN ingestion runs THEN dashboards update within 15 minutes with attendance, detailed reaction timelines, and AU metrics.
-  - GIVEN operations generates a report WHEN triggered THEN the export includes counts, dominant reactions, language distribution, gratitude themes, and upcoming schedule.
+  - GIVEN operations generates a report WHEN triggered THEN the export includes counts, dominant reactions with timeline insights, language distribution, gratitude themes, and upcoming schedule.
   - GIVEN privacy constraints WHEN gratitude quotes are included THEN they are anonymised or consent-approved before sharing.
 - **No-gos & risks**
   - Mixing personal identifiers into exports without consent.
   - Data delays that make reports stale by the time the team emails masters.
   - Divergent metrics between analytics and what users saw on recap screens.
-- **Data**
-  - Log ingestion latency, report generation runs, master open rates, and follow-up actions driven by insights.
+## Data
+- **Primary metric:** Ingestion-to-dashboard latency plus report generation success per session.
+- **Secondary checks:** Report open/share rates, gratitude/theme extraction accuracy, and data parity with Practice History recaps.
+- **Telemetry requirements:** Log pipeline step durations, export triggers, delivery status, dashboard filter usage, and anonymisation audits.

 ## Open Questions
 - Should masters eventually access a self-serve analytics portal, or do we keep reports curated by the internal team?